Sexual Misconduct (Title IX) Policy

 Allegations should be reported to the appropriate Title IX Coordinator using the Sexual Misconduct (Title IX) Incident Form immediately following the alleged incident of sexual misconduct.
 All employees, students, and third parties can access the Sexual Misconduct (Title IX) Incident Form on the South College website.

-Title IX Coordinator for student issues at the Main Campus and Parkside Learning Site:
+Title IX Coordinator for student issues at the Main Campus, Parkside Learning Site, and Nashville Learning Site:

 Ms. Carolyn Hillegas